ssc-spc-ccoe-cei/gcp-tier34-template/README.md

 - The `/tier4/architecture` folder is where you can store **design** documents describing your application.
 These will be reviewed by the security admins and the platform admins when you will submit a pull request affecting `tier3`.
 - The `/tier4/configcontroller` folder is where application resources that have to be provisioned in the GCP project are defined.
-- The `/tier4/kubernetes/<x-fleet-id>/**/<namespace>` folder is where resources that have to be provisioned in a kubernetes namespace are defined.
+- The `/tier4/kubernetes/_X-FLEET-ID/**/_NAMESPACE` folder is where resources that have to be provisioned in a kubernetes namespace are defined.

->> Replace `<x-fleet-id>` with fleet-id and character "x" as the environment code because this folder will contain the configuration for all environments.
+>> Replace `_X-FLEET-ID` with fleet-id and character "x" as the environment code because this folder will contain the configuration for all environments.

 ### Contributing